stellaurora/typewriter/README.md

   - Supports per-file ``pre_hook`` and ``post_hook`` commands.

 - Fault-Tolerant
-  - Files that are being modified/changed have a backup placed in a temporary directory first just in case.
+  - Files that are being modified/changed have a backup placed in a temporary directory first just in case during the process of the copying.
+  - Automatic rollback and cleanup on failure.

 - Entirely Configurable
   - All of the above features can be totally/partially customised in functionality, If you don't want to check checksums then you don't need to!